SkywardApps/popcorn/docs/dotnet/DotNetTutorialDefaultIncludes.md

 If you are unfamiliar with how to 'project' a data entity into another type please complete the [Getting Started](DotNetTutorialGettingStarted.md) first.

-Popcorn's projects are very powerful, but you probably don't want to have to specify what should be included in a response object every time.
+Popcorn's projections are very powerful, but you probably don't want to have to specify what should be included in a response object every time.

 This tutorial will walk you through the two ways you can declare default properties on your projections - while also discussing a way